Philo Farnsworth

-Philo Taylor Farnsworth (August 19, 1906 – March 11, 1971), "The father of television", was the American inventor and pioneer who was granted the first patent for the television by the United States Government.
+Philo Taylor Farnsworth (August 19, 1906 – March 11, 1971) was an American inventor who was granted the first patent for the television by the United States government.
 He also invented a video camera tube and the image dissector.
-He commercially produced and sold a fully functioning television system—complete with receiver and camera—which he produced commercially through the Farnsworth Television and Radio Corporation from 1938 to 1951, in Fort Wayne, Indiana.
+He sold a fully functioning television system—complete with receiver and camera—which he produced commercially through the Farnsworth Television and Radio Corporation from 1938 to 1951, in Fort Wayne, Indiana.

 In later life, Farnsworth invented a small nuclear fusion device, the Farnsworth Fusor, employing inertial electrostatic confinement (IEC).
 Like many fusion devices, it was not a practical device for generating nuclear power, although it provides a viable source of neutrons.
 The design of this device has been the inspiration for other fusion approaches, including the Polywell reactor concept.
 Farnsworth held 300 patents, mostly in radio and television.

 Early life

-Farnsworth was born August 19, 1906, the eldest of five children of Lewis Edwin Farnsworth and Serena Amanda Bastian, a Latter-day Saint couple living in a small log cabin built by Lewis' father in Manderfield, near Beaver, Utah.
+Farnsworth was born August 19, 1906, the eldest of five children of Lewis Edwin Farnsworth and Serena Amanda Bastian, a Latter-day Saint couple living in a small log cabin built by Lewis's father in Manderfield, near Beaver, Utah.
 His maternal grandfather, Jacob Bastian, was a Mormon immigrant from Denmark.
 In 1918, the family moved to a relative's 240 acre ranch near Rigby, Idaho, where his father supplemented his farming income by hauling freight with his horse-drawn wagon.
 Philo was excited to find that his new home was wired for electricity, with a Delco generator providing power for lighting and farm machinery.
 He was a quick student in mechanical and electrical technology, repairing the troublesome generator.
 He found a burned-out electric motor among some items discarded by the previous tenants and rewound the armature; he converted his mother's hand-powered washing machine into an electric-powered one.
 He developed an early interest in electronics after his first telephone conversation with a distant relative, and he discovered a large cache of technology magazines in the attic of their new home.
 He won $25 in a pulp-magazine contest for inventing a magnetized car lock.
 Farnsworth was a member of the Church of Jesus Christ of Latter-day Saints.

 Farnsworth excelled in chemistry and physics at Rigby High School.
 He asked science teacher Justin Tolman for advice about an electronic television system that he was contemplating; he provided the teacher with sketches and diagrams covering several blackboards to show how it might be accomplished electronically, and Tolman encouraged him to develop his ideas.

 One of the drawings that he did on a blackboard for his chemistry teacher was recalled and reproduced for a patent interference case between Farnsworth and RCA.